NavyaG-lab/Tech-writer/onboarding/introduction.md

 If you don't have aurora-jobs cloned, please do it (inside the $NU_HOME directory), because sabesp you look for the definitions from there.

-We need a suffix for scaling and running itaipu, so we can run Spark in a isolated set of instances, so when you see the placeholder /suffix/ just use the same value.
+We need a suffix for scaling and running itaipu, so we can run Spark in an isolated set of instances, so when you see the placeholder /suffix/ just use the same value.
 When running dev-runs We usually use our names.

 #### 1. Scale the Cluster

 `sabesp --aurora-stack=cantareira-dev jobs create prod scale-ec2-/suffix/ SLAVE_TYPE=/suffix/ NODE_COUNT=16 --job-version="scale_cluster=d749aa4" --filename scale-ec2 --check`

-This command basics translates to using the `scale-ec2` definition on aurora-jobs We're going to create the scale-up job that with 16 instances and using the version `d749aa4`, all those binds `VAR=value` translates to binds on the aurora-jobs those binds replace the moustaches `{{}}` in the file.
+This command basic translates to using the `scale-ec2` definition on aurora-jobs We're going to create the scale-up job that with 16 instances and using the version `d749aa4`, all those binds `VAR=value` translates to binds on the aurora-jobs those binds replace the mustaches `{{}}` in the file.

-You can check if the instances are running in the AWS Console: https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:search=Name:cantareira-dev-mesos-on-demand-*;sort=instanceId
+You can check if the instances are running on the AWS Console: https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:search=Name:cantareira-dev-mesos-on-demand-*;sort=instanceId

 #### 2. Run Itaipu

-Wow, it's a huge command, but for itaipu We need to set a bunch of parameters, eg: METAPOD_REPO=where i'm going to write this thing, CORES=how many cores is spark allowed to use, TARGET_DATE=When is this run happening.
+Wow, it's a huge command, but for Itaipu We need to set a bunch of parameters, eg: METAPOD_REPO=where I'm going to write this thing, CORES=how many cores is spark allowed to use, TARGET_DATE=When is this run happening.
 REFERENCE_DATE=what's the reference for the data being generated (usually is from yesterday). and so on.

 d`sabesp --verbose --aurora-stack=cantareira-dev jobs create staging itaipu-/suffix/ --job-version="itaipu=$(git rev-parse HEAD --short)"  METAPOD_REPO=s3a://nu-spark-metapod-test TARGET_DATE=$(date --iso-8601) REFERENCE_DATE=$(date --iso-8601) DRIVER_MEMORY=26843545600 CORES=96 OPTIONS="filtered,dns" METAPOD_TRANSACTION=`uuidgen` METAPOD_ENVIRONMENT=prod SKIP_PLACEHOLDER_OPS="true" DATASETS="dataset/**THE_NAME_OF_YOUR_DATSET**" ITAIPU_SUFFIX=/suffix/ DRIVER_MEMORY_JAVA=22G --filename itaipu`

-All those variables could seem magical defined, but actually if you remove one of them sabesp is going to complain that an argument is missing :).
+All those variables could seem magical defined, but actually, if you remove one of them sabesp is going to complain that an argument is missing :).

 And if you're scared of trying to run, you can add the `--dryrun` flag to sabesp, which will just inspect if everything is "right".

-You can check the status of your job on: https://cantareira-dev-mesos-cluster.nubank.com.br/scheduler/jobs/staging/itaipu-/suffix/, and if you click into the link on the IP address of the instance you'll see a link `spark-ui`, if you click there you'll see the `SparkUI` on which you can keep an eye on the execution process.
+You can check the status of your job on https://cantareira-dev-mesos-cluster.nubank.com.br/scheduler/jobs/staging/itaipu-/suffix/, and if you click into the link on the IP address of the instance you'll see a link `spark-ui`, if you click there you'll see the `SparkUI` on which you can keep an eye on the execution process.

 To check if the job has finished you can look at the aurora-ui, or add the `--check` flag on sabesp so it'll away until the job has finished.